A Review on Quantum Circuit Optimization using ZX-Calculus

-We established that many approaches disregard intermediate ZX diagrams without the presence of general or causal flow, effectively ignoring large parts of the state-space that might contain the optimal solution.
-Future research should focus on methods that explore intermediate ZX diagrams without preserving flow properties while keeping the overhead introduced by circuit extraction at a minimum.
+We established that many approaches disregard intermediate ZX-diagrams without the presence of causal flow, general flow or Pauli flow, effectively ignoring large parts of the state-space that might contain the optimal solution.
+Future research should focus on methods that explore intermediate ZX-diagrams without preserving flow properties while keeping the overhead introduced by circuit extraction at a minimum.
 This can be achieved by improving or avoiding circuit extraction as much as possible.

-Based on Quanz et al.~\cite{quanz2024parallelextraction} subsequent work should aim to improve parallel circuit extraction to speed up other state-space exploration algorithms.
+Based on \citet{quanz2024parallelextraction} subsequent work should aim to improve parallel circuit extraction to speed up other state-space exploration algorithms.

-A promising research direction is to replace the gaussian elimination of the biadjacency matrix during circuit extraction by a LP.
-Similarly to Villoria et al.~\cite{villoria2025optimizationsynthesisquantumcircuits}, future LP formulation could include architectural constraints.
+A promising research direction is to replace the Gaussian elimination algorithm of the biadjacency matrix during circuit extraction by a LP.
+Similarly to \citet{villoria2025optimizationsynthesisquantumcircuits}, future LP formulation could include architectural constraints.
 Circuit extraction is an iterative process, and the biadjacency matrix only captures the connectivity of the current frontier.
-Therefore, the LP only encodes current information and it is not guaranteed that the optimal solution of the current LP results in the best global solution.
+Therefore, the LP only encodes current information, and it is not guaranteed that the optimal solution of the current LP results in the best global solution.
 Upcoming work should combine LP-based circuit extraction with a backtracking algorithm that allows to prune LP solutions that result in unfavorable quantum circuits.
 Another way of providing context for LP-based circuit extraction, is to provide information of the closest already extracted frontier gates for each qubit.

 It is important to recognize that the circuit properties strongly depend on the circuit extraction algorithm itself.
 Current circuit extraction algorithms replicate spider connectivity by two-qubit gates, potentially increasing the circuit depth and two-qubit gate count.
 Improvements of circuit extraction algorithms, both in computational efficiency and in circuit quality, should allow for better optimization results.
-In particular, only the work of Villoria et al.~\cite{villoria2025optimizationsynthesisquantumcircuits} treats circuit extraction as a combinatorial problem.
+In particular, only the work of \citet{villoria2025optimizationsynthesisquantumcircuits} treats circuit extraction as a combinatorial problem.
 Consequently, efficient formulations beyond LP, constraints, and solvers for the circuit extraction problem provide a vast field for future endeavors.